ChayScripts/Citrix-VDI-Assignment-Tool/README.md

 Tool to assign a VDI to user or unassign all VDIs assigned to a user.

+## Motivation

+As a part of new user onboarding process, a request will be sent to Citrix team for new VDI creation and assignment.
+To offload this process to servicedesk/L1 team, they need a tool or script to do the same.
+So, I've created this tool.

+For new user onbording, service desk can assign a VDI and when a user leaves an organization, service desk can unassign all the VDIs assigned to that user.
+Citrix Admins job is to maintain free VDIs in the pool.

 ## Description

 This tool will assign a VDI to user, or unassign all existing VDIs for a user.